BACTERIOLOGY & FUNGAL TESTING LAB

 STANDARD QUANTITATIVE DISK CARRIER TEST METHOD FOR DETERMINING BACTERICIDAL, VIRUCIDAL, FUNGICIDAL, MYCOBACTERICIDAL AND SPORICIDAL ACTIVITIES OF CHEMICALS

-ASTM E2197 is a surface disinfection test to evaluate the bactericidal, virucidal, fungicidal, mycobactericidal and sporicidal activity of chemical disinfectants on nonporous surfaces.
-To test for bactericidal activity, a test suspension of bacteria including interfering substance is inoculated on to the centre of a stainless steel disc and is dried under vacuum.
-Once dry, individual discs are placed in the bottom of a sterile vessel for testing.
+ASTM E2197 is a surface disinfection test performed in our bacteria testing lab and fungal testing lab to evaluate the mycobactericidal and sporicidal activity of chemical disinfectants on nonporous surfaces.
+To test for bactericidal activity, a test suspension of bacteria, including an interfering substance, is inoculated onto the centre of a stainless steel disc and dried under vacuum.
+Once dry, individual discs are placed at the bottom of a sterile vessel for testing.
 The test product is applied directly to the centre of the disc and held for a specified contact time.
-After the contact time the bactericidal action is immediately suppressed and the remaining viable bacteria are quantified.
-Reductions are calculated from differences of log bacteria before and after treatment with the test product.
+After the contact time, the bactericidal action is immediately suppressed, and the remaining viable bacteria are quantified.
+Reductions are calculated from differences in log bacteria before and after treatment with the test product.

 + AATCC TM100